How to test an eCommerce website

-To create practical test cases for eCommerce websites, one must understand the structure of a typical site.
-The following are the main pages and features to be tested:
+To create practical eCommerce website test cases, one must understand the structure of a typical site.
+The following are the website sections and features to be tested:

-- Home Page: Test that the right text and images show up, whether static or dynamic.
+- Home Page: Test that the correct text and images show up, whether static or dynamic.
 Links to important pages (catalog, account login, cart) should also be visible and functional.

 - Order processing mechanism: Once orders are placed, products and their details must match what the user selected.
 They should be able to choose a preferred shipping method, and their addresses should be correctly mapped to the order.
 Additionally, return and exchange policies should be accessible for reading before placing an order.